kalix127/kalix127/README.md

 </h1>

 <p align="center">
 Self-taught and self-motivated Web Developer with intermediate experience working on multiple projects.
-Passionate and hardworking, with a keen interest in learning new technologies.
+Passionate and hardworking, with a keen interest in learning new technologies. (i use arch btw)
 </p>

 <p align="center">